semiismaili/sncr/README.md

 Setting up the rsync daemon:
 -
- This setup needs to be done int the server machine that will be broadcasting the data, this is what sncr will communicate with
+ This setup needs to be done int the server machine that will be broadcasting the data, this is what sncr will communicate with.
  Here's the [guide](https://www.atlantic.net/vps-hosting/how-to-setup-rsync-daemon-linux-server/#gsc.tab=0) that we used